A message to men who carry the weight of emptiness in silence

 When you look fine on the outside, but experience emptiness inside

-If you are a man who has built a responsible, respected professional life, you may recognise this:
+If you are a man who has built a responsible, respected professional life, and you have found this page, perhaps you are aware that you

-You may feel isolated even when in company.
+You may be experiencing isolation or loneliness even when in company.

-You may carry a constant background tension – perhaps a prevailing sense that you’re bracing for some kind of fall.
+Possibly there is a constant background tension – perhaps even a prevailing sense that you’re bracing for some kind of fall.

-You may have learned long ago that the safest option was to stay strong, stay useful and stay silent.
+You may have learned long ago that the safest option was to stay strong, be useful and keep that stiff upper lip.

 Many men experiencing burnout, emotional numbness or loss of meaning never talk about it openly.